jcraane/personal-blog-hugo/content/post/2021-11-15-kmm_adoption_strategies.md

 The disadvantage might be the slight delay in the start of the development of the second platform.
 Delaying development of the second platform does not neccesarily mean postponing development till the first platform is feature complete.
 Development of the second platform can start for example when the first (or couple) of features are implemented.

 Several factors might influence the choice of development platform for which is developed first.
-Think of an existing user base for example from the website.
-Experience of the team or a general preference towards one specific platform.
+Think of an existing user base for example from the website, experience of the team or a general preference towards one specific platform.
 No hard rules exist here.

 ## Conclusion
 Development with Kotlin Multiplatform Mobile has several advantages compared to develop two (Android and iOS) apps in isolation.
 With KMM code is shared across platforms which means faster time to market, less bugs, more consistent apps and a faster time to market.